 Trying to calculate the macronutrient percentages and figuring out what that actually looks in in meals can also be a bit confusing.
 You want to set yourself up for success and this keto diet starters guide can help.

 A ketogenic diet or keto diet is a very low-carb diet, which turns the body into a fat-burning machine.
 It has many potential benefits for weight loss, health and performance.

 There is an incredible amount of science behind how a ketogenic diet works and what is going on in your body to help you lose body fat.
-I will go into a little bit of that and I will post links to articles for those that want to dive into the science of a keto diet a bit more.
-And here is an awesome book about the ketogenic diet if you want learn more about the science behind it.
+I will go into a little bit of that and I will post links to articles for those that want to dive into some keto diet science a bit more.

 On a Standard American Diet(SAD) carbohydrate intake is high (about 40-60% of calories) while fat intake, and especially saturated fat, is limited.
 Diets high in carbohydrate have the effect of elevating blood sugar and a hormone called insulin over time.